 Click here to download form or your Celebrant can provide you with a copy.
 This form must be given to your authorised Celebrant at least one month prior to your wedding date.

 You must be over the age of 18 years.
 Special requirements apply for young people under the age of 18 years to be legally married (see the above website).

 Two witnesses to the marriage – both must be at least 18 yrs of age and speak and understand english.

 Before your marriage you must both show your Celebrant your original birth certificate and/or your Australian passport if you cannot provide your birth certificates.
 Non-Australian citizens must show their (translated) birth certificate or their current overseas passport.
 One other form of photo ID is also required.
 Your celebrant will note down details from these documents on the NOIM form.

 The couple must sign a legal declaration before the marriage stating that they are both legally able to marry each other.

 What must we provide to our Celebrant?

-Australian citizens must present their original birth certificate or Australian passport (as of July 1, 2014) and one other form of photo ID, each.
+Australian citizens must each present their original birth certificate and one other form of photo ID or their Australian passport.